Belgrade–Pristina Dialogue: September 2020 talks

-Washington Agreement (2020)
+2020 Washington Agreement

 On 4 September 2020, under a deal brokered by the United States, Serbia and Kosovo agreed to normalise economic relations.
 The deal will encompass freer transit, including by rail and road, while both parties agreed to work with the Export–Import Bank of the United States and the U.S. International Development Finance Corporation and to join the Mini Schengen Zone, but also to commence rail links between them such as Niš-Pristina and Pristina-Merdare and to connect the Belgrade-Pristina rail network with a deep seaport on the coast of the Adriatic Sea They will also conduct a feasibility study with the U.S. Department of Energy concerning the shared Gazivoda Lake, which straddles the border between the two states.

-Agreement on the path to normalisation between Kosovo and Serbia (2023)
+2023 Ohrid Agreement

 In December 2022, the European Union forwarded a draft agreement to the authorities in Serbia and Kosovo at the EU-Western Balkans summit in Tirana.
-The proposed agreement is based on a previous draft drawn up by the French and German governments earlier in 2022.
+The proposed agreement is based on a previous draft drawn up by the French and German diplomats earlier in 2022.
 Under the terms of the draft agreement, both sides would agree to "develop normal, good neighborly relations with each other on the basis of equal right" and that "both parties will recognize each other's relevant documents and national symbols, including passports, diplomas, vehicle plates and customs stamps."
 The draft agreement further adds that Serbia will not oppose membership of Kosovo in any international organizations and Kosovo will form an "appropriate level of self-management for the Serbian community in Kosovo.
 Both parties will exchange permanent missions in their respective capitals.
 The proposal also allows for the formation of a joint commission, chaired by the EU, for monitoring its implementation.
 The EU hopes that the agreement could be signed by the end of 2023 and negotiations regarding the proposed agreement are expected begin in mid-January.

 The final text, known as "Agreement on the path to normalization between Kosovo and Serbia", was reported to have been agreed in principle by Kosovan prime minister Albin Kurti and Serbian president Aleksandar Vučić on 27 February 2023 at a meeting in Brussels with EU High Representative for Foreign Affairs and Security Policy Josep Borrell and EU Special Representative for the Belgrade-Pristina Dialogue Miroslav Lajčák.
-The two are expected to meet again on 18 March to discuss a roadmap for its implementation.
 Kurti and Vučić met again on 18 March at Ohrid, North Macedonia and verbally accepted a roadmap for implementation of the agreement.